Many children begin using public transport in small ways before adults realise how much they need to know.

 Most children in this age group are not ready to use public transport alone.

-However, they can still begin learning the foundations of safe travel while accompanied by a trusted adult.
+However, they can still begin learning the foundations of safe travel while accompanied by a Safe Adult.

 Start by teaching children: